Services

 - Buildings or structures located on a registered heritage property that have heritage value are eligible for proposed conservation work projects that better conserve their exterior appearance and/or core structure integrity, or

-- Cemeteries registered as a heritage property are eligible for only conservation work projects of its monuments that are both 1) in situ and 2) at least 100 years old.
+- Cemeteries registered as a heritage property are eligible for only conservation work projects of their monuments that are both 1) in situ and 2) at least 100 years old.

 Website: Heritage Development Fund